MirrorNetworking/Mirror/docs/Concepts/StateSync.md

 ## SyncDictionaries

+A `SyncDictionary` is an associative array containing an unordered list of key, value pairs.
+Keys and values can be of the following types:

+- Basic type (byte, int, float, string, UInt64, etc)
+- Built-in Unity math type (Vector3, Quaternion, etc)
+- NetworkIdentity
+- GameObject with a NetworkIdentity component attached.
+- Struct with any of the above

-A SyncDictionary is an associative array containing an unordered list of items, each with two fields: a "key" and a "value".
-Using the "key", like an int or string identifier, you can retrieve the "value", which could be a name in string form, a struct of player data, or some JSON about a match.
-SyncDictionaries work much like SyncLists--when you make a change on the server, the change is propagated to all clients and the Callback is called.
+SyncDictionaries work much like [SyncLists](SyncLists): when you make a change on the server the change is propagated to all clients and the Callback is called.

+To use it, create a class that derives from `SyncDictionary` for your specific type.
+This is necesary because the Weaver will add methods to that class.
+Then add a field to your NetworkBehaviour class.

 ### Simple Example